As an oasis, I have a long memory.

 Their bodies are often bruised, but they have ingrained poise.
 In their life-full of events, they go through series of experiences, some earth-shattering ones, some normal rigors of their being.
 And between those tormenting episodes of life, they clasp and cherish any respite that they get.

-They gratefully savor those moments of ease, and fondly embrace these pleasant memories like silk wrapped souvenirs; a provision for their survival.
+They gratefully savor those moments of ease, and fondly embrace these pleasant memories like silk wrapped souvenirs; a provision for their onward journey, for their survival.

 Over the eons, I have learned another secret about them.